orionrobots/orionrobots.github.io/_posts/2023/2023-01-28-circuitpython-ulab-arrays-and-data-transmission-size.md

 ...==\\n"'
 ```

-At 540 bytes, it is still roughly holding to being half the size.
-So likely still worthwhile if size is the primary concern.
+At 540 bytes, it is pretty close to 40% and still worthwhile if size is the primary concern.
 I've abridged the output data.

 ## Converting it back